-Bitcoin has emerged as a powerful technology with the potential to take over the world.
+Bitcoin has emerged as a powerful technology that has quickly become the most popular online currency.
 You’ve probably heard that term and wondered why it’s trending and maybe even wondered what it is.
 Bitcoin is changing the way companies do business and it’s quickly becoming the currency of the future.

 What is bitcoin?